DanishBaloch010/compiler-parser-lexical-analyzer-in-c-flex-bison/README.md

 thanks.

-# The repo contains a .pdf presentation which includes detaid explanation of this project.
+# The repo contains a .pdf presentation which includes detailed explanation of this project.